 About Father Thomas Dunlea

-Father Thomas Dunlea was an Irish-Australian Catholic priest.
-He was known for his work with vulnerable youth and alcoholics.
-In the 1930s, after discovering that some parishioners were living rough, he set about caring for the homeless boys among them.
+In the 1930s, after discovering that some of his parishioners were living rough, he set about caring for the homeless boys among them.
 In 1940, he established a permanent shelter which he named Boys’ Town.
-In 2010, the shelter was renamed the Dunlea Centre in Father Thomas’s honour.
+The shelter was renamed the Dunlea Centre in 2010 in Father Tom’s honour and continues to provide support services for young people.

 Location